Srishti6125/MNIST-Number-Classification/README.md

 - 🎯 The predicted digit (0–9)
 - 📊 Full probability distribution
-- 🖼️ A preview of the uploaded image (both before and after prediction)
+- 🖼️ A preview of the uploaded image

 The user interface features a clean, modern two-column layout with gradients, animations, and soft glow effects for a premium experience.